ebgaaron/diplib/doc/src/features.md

 across the object.
 This feature has 4 values, `grey` must be scalar.

-A stable algorithm is used that prevents catastrophic cancellation, see `dip::StatisticsAccumulator`.
+A stable algorithm is used that prevents catastrophic cancellation, see \ref dip::StatisticsAccumulator.

 \subsection intensity_features_DirectionalStatistics DirectionalStatistics
 The directional mean and standard deviation of the grey-value image intensities